 Overseed Your Grass If Needed

 This isn’t a requirement, but if you want, you can use a core aerator to break up compacted soil.
-You can rent a core aerator, which pulls up plugs or “cores” of soil from the ground, creating air vents that let your grassroots’ access air, nutrients, and water.
-This will give your lawn extra hardiness, helping it to withstand stressors.
+You can rent a core aerator, which pulls up plugs or “cores” of soil from the ground, creating air vents that let your grassroots access air, nutrients, and water.
+Aerating gives your lawn extra hardiness, helping it to withstand stressors.

-If your lawn is struggling from bare patches or thinning grass, you can restore it to its former glory with overseeding.
-By sowing additional seed over existing grass, overseeding will thicken your turf.
+If your lawn struggles from bare patches or thinning grass, you can restore it to its former glory with overseeding.
+Sowing additional seed over existing grass and overseeding will thicken your turf.

 Professional Lawn Care

 If you’re worried about keeping track of what to do for your lawn during the summer months, hiring a professional lawn care company like TruGreen might be your answer.
-TruGreen offers five different annual plans, promising to come back every four to fix weeks on an easy, established schedule.
+TruGreen offers five different annual plans, promising to return every four to six weeks on an easy, established schedule.
 That takes all the worry and planning out of it.

 TruGreen doesn’t offer mowing or irrigation services, but the lawn care company offers multiple plans that cover fertilization, weed control, pest control, aeration, and even overseeding, depending on where you live.